-Health Plan of San Joaquin (HPSJ) Primary Care Providers (PCP) may request a standing or extended access referral to a non-network Specialist for a member who has ongoing specialty care needs.
-HPSJ will refer members to contracted specialists unless there is no specialist within the plan network that is appropriate to provide treatment to the member, as determined by the primary care physician in consultation with the planned medical director as documented in the treatment plan.
+Health Plan's Primary Care Providers (PCP) may request a standing or extended access referral to a non-network Specialist for a Member who has ongoing specialty care needs.
+Health Plan will refer Members to contracted specialists unless there is no specialist within the plan network that is appropriate to provide treatment to the Member, as determined by the primary care physician in consultation with the planned medical director as documented in the treatment plan.
 When a standing or extended access referral is medically necessary and there is no appropriate network specialist to provide treatment to the Member, the standing or extended referral will be approved to an out of network Specialist for up to 12 months.